owacoder/cppdatalib/README.md

    - `CPPDATALIB_ENABLE_FAST_IO` - Swaps usage of the `std::ios` classes to trimmed-down, more performant, custom I/O classes.
 Although it acts as a drop-in replacement for the STL, it only implements a subset of the features (but the features it does implement should be usage-compatible).
 Use at your own risk
    - `CPPDATALIB_DISABLE_FAST_IO_GCOUNT` - Disables calculation of `gcount()` in the fast input classes.
 This removes the `gcount()` function altogether.
 This flag only has an effect if `CPPDATALIB_ENABLE_FAST_INPUT` is defined
    - `CPPDATALIB_OPTIMIZE_FOR_NUMERIC_SPACE` - Trims value sizes down to optimize space for large numeric arrays.
 This theoretically slows down string values somewhat, but saves space
+   - `CPPDATALIB_ENABLE_BOOST_COMPUTE` - Enables the [Boost.Compute](http://www.boost.org/doc/libs/1_66_0/libs/compute/doc/html/index.html) adapters, to smoothly integrate with Boost.Compute types.
+The Boost source tree must be in the include path
+   - `CPPDATALIB_ENABLE_BOOST_CONTAINER` - Enables the [Boost.Container](http://www.boost.org/doc/libs/1_66_0/doc/html/container.html) adapters, to smoothly integrate with Boost.Container types.
+The Boost source tree must be in the include path
    - `CPPDATALIB_ENABLE_QT` - Enables the [Qt](https://www.qt.io/) adapters, to smoothly integrate with the most common Qt types.
 The Qt source tree must be in the include path
    - `CPPDATALIB_ENABLE_POCO` - Enables the [POCO](https://pocoproject.org/) adapters, to smoothly integrate with POCO types.
 The "Poco" source tree must be in the include path
    - `CPPDATALIB_ENABLE_ETL` - Enables the [ETL](https://www.etlcpp.com/home.html) adapters, to smoothly integrate with ETL types.
 The "etl" source tree must be in the include path
+   - `CPPDATALIB_ENABLE_STL` - Enables the STL adapters, to smoothly integrate with all STL types

 Please note that custom datatypes are a work-in-progress.
 Defining custom types may work, or may not work at all.